 wp_robots()

-Displays the robots meta tag as necessary.
+Outputs the meta tag robots.

 Hooks from the function